tea7010/MyLearning/english/native_camp.md

 * There's no special reason
 * his current phone still works well
 * He should tell before the 10min time of their meeting that his going to be late.

+## 2021/04/27: 1 speaking
+* my best friend is ... who I met when I was 1st year in university.
+* very often: あまり頻繁でない
+* My favorite actor is Harrison Ford he played the ruled of Han solo.